INTERDISCIPLINARY STUDIES (IS)

 IS 1B Assessment Semester (NC)

 This course will introduce students to college life and focus on essential transitional elements that promote academic success and personal goals.
-Students will have an opportunity to become familiar with college and community resources, acquire skills which support academic achievement and provide opportunities to develop personal goals, self confidence and personal responsibility for lifelong learning. (formerly IS 100 College Experience and Success)
+Students will have an opportunity to become familiar with college and community resources, acquire skills which support academic achievement and provide opportunities to develop personal goals, self confidence and personal responsibility for lifelong learning.
+(Formerly IS 100 Freshman Year Seminar)

 IS 104 Career/Life Exploration and Planning (1)

 Survey course offering preparation for initial career/life exploration and planning.
 Emphasis on career decision-making, assessment of self-information, world-of-work information, self-assessed interests, values, and a survey of occupational clusters and related academic preparation.
 Upon completion of this course, students will have developed a basic career action plan comprised of a career goal statement and short-term and long-term career and educational objectives.
 May be repeated once for additional credit.